downdric/downdric.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m a first-year PhD student from the School of Computer Science, Shanghai Jiaotong University.
-I received my Master's and Bachelor's degrees at Nankai and Xidian Universities in 2017 and 2021, respectively.
+I received my Master's degree from Nankai University and my Bachelor's degree from Xidian University in 2017 and 2021, respectively.
 I am very fortunate to be advised by Prof. [**Wei Shen**](https://shenwei1231.github.io/).

-My research interests include computer vision and deep learning, especially focusing on image-text multi-modal learning, semantic segmentation, and label distribution learning.
-Please feel free to contact me through email: downdric@163.com.
+My research interests lie in the fields of computer vision and deep learning, with a particular focus on image-text multi-modal learning, semantic segmentation, and label distribution learning.
+Please feel free to contact me through email: changsong@sjtu.edu.cn.

 # 🎖 Honors and Awards